Learning Outcomes

 Exam Warning

-UK courts cannot invalidate Acts of Parliament for incompatibility with the ECHR.
-The only remedy is a declaration of incompatibility, which does not affect the law’s validity.
+UK courts cannot strike down Acts of Parliament for incompatibility with the ECHR.
+The only judicial remedy is a declaration of incompatibility, which does not invalidate or suspend the law.
+The practical outcome will depend on subsequent political and parliamentary action.

 Revision Tip